Inference in High-dimensional Linear Regression: Approximate orthogonalization

 On noting that

-the sum of the variance $\tau v_{\psi\psi}(q_{\psi})$ and squared potential biasing terms $\textstyle{\sum_{\theta}} \vartheta_{\theta}^2(q_{\psi})$ is minimized when $q_\psi$ solves the simple unconstrained optimization problem
+the sum of the variance $\tau \sigma_{vv}(q_{v})$ and squared potential biasing terms $\textstyle{\sum_{w\neq v}} \vartheta_{w}^2(q_{v})$ is minimized when $q_v$ solves the simple unconstrained optimization problem

-A generalization of this is helpful to draw parallels with other work.
-We therefore define $q_\psi$ by
+This estimator, which weights squared bias and variance equally, is a natural choice.
+However, a generalization is helpful for gaining geometric insight into the problem and for comparison with other work.
+Thus define $q_v$ by

 for some fixed $\delta>0$ to be chosen.
-In \S \ref{secTheory}, such solutions will be shown to exist in closed form for any $\delta>0$ for which the matrix

-is non-negative definite, which can always be checked.
-As the notation in \eqref{eqOptimalq} indicates, a solution is not unique; if $q_\psi\in \mathcal{Q}_\psi^{(\delta)}$, then any non-zero scalar multiple of $q_\psi$ is also in $\mathcal{Q}_{\psi}^{(\delta)}$.
-Hereafter, when we refer to $q_\psi$, an arbitrary solution to the minimization problem of equation \eqref{eqOptimalq} is understood unless otherwise specified.
+In \S \ref{secTheory}, such solutions will be shown to exist in closed form under a condition on $X$ defined below at Proposition \ref{propq}.
+If $q_v\in \mathcal{Q}_v^{(\delta)}$, then any non-zero scalar multiple of $q_v$ is also in $\mathcal{Q}_{v}^{(\delta)}$, as can be seen from the form of the objective function.
+Hereafter, $q_v$ refers to an arbitrary solution to the minimization problem of equation \eqref{eqOptimalq} unless otherwise specified.

-There is a connection to parameter orthogonalization described by Cox and Reid (1987) in that, for linear regression, both approaches produce zeros in the relevant row and column of the Fisher information matrix.
-In the terminology of \cite{CR1987}, an interest-respecting orthogonal parameterization of model (\ref{eqLinearReg}) is $(\psi,\eta)$, where
+The connection to parameter orthogonalization \citep{CR1987} is that, for Gaussian linear regression, both approaches seek to induce sparsity on the relevant row and column of the Fisher information matrix.
+With $\beta_v$ identified as the interest parameter, a so-called interest-respecting orthogonal parameterization of model (\ref{eqLinearReg}) is $(\beta_v,\eta)$, where